Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Section 15

-Primary: Deny the Permit
+Primary: Deny the Permit As-Is

 Binding zero net increase with automatic suspension — total loading cannot exceed current levels; automatic permit suspension if exceeded.